 Trademark rights arise in the United States from the actual use of the mark.
 Thus, if a product is sold under a brand name, common law trademark rights have been created.
 This is especially true once consumers view the brand name as an indicator the product's source.

-The BitLaw discussion of common law trademarks is divided as follows:
+The legal discussion on common law trademarks below is divided as follows: